realyasser/DBManager/README.md

 ### 👨‍💻 Contributors

 I would be happy to accept a pull request from someone wants to contribute in this project.
-Anyone who wants to fix bugs and errors.
+Anyone who wants to fix bugs and errors, feel free to do it.

 ---